whage/thesis/thesis.md

 - How computer science / software engineering curriculums could be

 # TODO
-- how to do citation and bibliography properly?
-    - check out bib files!
 - Xavier Leroy's publications
     - https://xavierleroy.org/research.html
         - this site is a GOLD MINE of information on type systems!!!